Free 24/7 Nurse Advice Line: 844-GET-CHOC.

 Supervision Experiences:

 You will be provided with an opportunity to supervise practicum students.
 Training in the provision of supervision will be provided through didactic seminars and formal supervision of your own provision of supervision.
 Supervision and responsibility for the patients will ultimately be the responsibility of a licensed clinical psychologist on staff.
-You will be expected to video record supervision sessions with your supervisees to share with your supervisor in order to develop your own supervision competencies.
+You may be expected to video record supervision sessions with your supervisees to share with your supervisor in order to develop your own supervision competencies.

 Training Program Seminars